 You've seen how this manual can be used to organize Meetups and spread the messages of Kiwanis.
 You've also seen in what ways these meetups follow common practices that worldwide non-profit organizations (based on clubs) use to attract new members.
-But this is only the tip of the iceberg-this Meetup manual is much more than a collection of steps to follow.
+But this is only the tip of the iceberg- this Meetup manual is much more than a collection of steps to follow.
 The guidelines and materials which are available for you to use are only the beginning of the foundation on which you build your own Kiwanis Meetup event-this manual allows you to add your own ideas and methods, and then use them along with everything else to achieve the best experience.
 The art of planning and creating something new in your region, is the art of looking at your difficulties in terms of new member recruitment, using this manual to think out of the box, and enhancing the Kiwanis experience.
 Now that you've been exposed to the basics of organizing a lasting experience, you can begin with your own experiment where the only limits are created by your imagination.

-APPLICATION FORM GROWTH GRANTS FOR A # KIWANIS MEET UP PROJECT

-PLEASE CHECK BEFORE APPLYING IF YOUR PROJECT MEETS THE MEETUP CRITERIA

-CAN MY EVENTS F Checklist for meeting the criteria of #KiwanisMeetUp's:

-Checklist for meeting Š CAN MY EVENTS BE CLASSIFIED AS A #KIWANISMEETUP PROJECT? of #KiwanisMeetUp's: • It is a series of 3 thematic events/evenings open to the public It is an event that gives people the opportunity to discover what Kiwanis is Each evening has 3 main pillars: growth, charity, networking The participants are a younger audience than the average age of the district, ideally between the ages of 30-45 The event is set in a trendy venue The event last 2 hours after working hours There is 2-3 two hour events There are panel speaker (2-3) There is a presentation about Kiwanis There is a social action in the event There is a symbolic fee for the event that will be donated to a social goal Participants will be involved in the social action after the event There is promotion of the event on social media platforms There are goodies, banner and other signs promoting Kiwanis at the venue

-DETAILS OF THE APPLICANT

-(Name of your) District: Contact details of the person (name, function in the district, email, mobile number) Contact details of the organiser of the growth activities/ responsible for the MeetUp project: Account number for the grants in case the proposal is awarded with growth grants: name account holder, address account holder)
+Kiwanis EUROPE APPLICATION FORM FOR FINANCIAI APPLICATION FORM FOR FINANCIAL DEVELOPMENT CONTRIBUTIONS FOR A # KIWANIS MEET UP PROJECT PLEASE CHECK BEFORE APPLYING IF YOUR PROJ PROJECT MEETS THE MEETUP CRITERIA Checklist for meeting the criteria of #KiwanisMeetUp's: CAN MY EVENTS BE CLASSIFIED AS #KIWANISMEETUP PROJECT?
+It is a series of 3 thematic events/evenings open to the public It is an event that gives people the opportunity to discover what Kiwanis is Each evening has 3 main pillars: growth, charity, networking The participants are a younger audience than the average age of the district, ideally between the ages of 30-45 The event is set in a trendy venue There is 2-3 two hour events There is a presentation about Kiwanis There is a social action in the event that will be donated to a social goal Participants will be involved in the social action after the event There is promotion of the event on social media platforms There are goodies, banner and other signs promoting Kiwanis at the venue DETAILS OF THE APPLICANT (Name of your) District: Contact details of the person who applies on behalf of the district: (name, function in the district, email, mobile number) Contact details of the organiser of the growth activities/ responsible for the MeetUp project: (name, function in the district, email, mobile number) Account number for transferring part of the reimbursement of expenses if the proposal receives development contributions: (IBAN,name account holder)

-THE PURPOSE OF THE GRANTS Short description of the activities: (what will happen, who is the target group, how will it look,) Places and dates of the activities: 1.
-Short overview of the costs: (What will you do with the grants?
+THE PURPOSE OF THE FIMAMOM GON Short description of the activities: (what will happen, who is the target group, how will it look,) Places and dates of the activities: 1.
+Places and dates of the activities: 1.
+Nhat will you do with the contributions?
 How will they be used?
-Which costs do you have, and which will be financed with the grants) What's the expected outcome? (what kind of result do you expect, which outcomes, outputs, effects do you envisage,) SIGNATURE Date, place, name, signature:
+What are your costs, and which ones will be funded by the contributions?
+How will they be used?
+What are your costs, and which ones will be funded by the contributions?
+How will they be used?
+What are your costs, and which ones will be funded by the contributions?
+How will they be used?
+What's the expected outcome? (what kind of result do you expect, which outcomes, outputs, effects do you envisage,)

+Date, place, name, signature: